Michael McClure: The Beard

 At the end of that third performance on August 8, 1966—only the fifth time the play had been performed in public—the San Francisco Police Department raided the venue and arrested actors Billie Dixon (Jean) and Richard Bright (Billy).
 Under Penal Code Section 647(a) the pair were initially charged with "obscenity", then "conspiracy to commit a felony" and ultimately with "lewd or dissolute conduct in a public place".

 The American Civil Liberties Union took the case and represented the actors.
 Twelve days after the arrests, the play was performed at The Florence Schwimley Little Theatre, in Berkeley.
 The audience included more than a hundred ACLU-invited expert witnesses, including political activists, academics, writers and even members of the clergy.
 Seven members of the Berkeley Police Department and the District Attorney's office were also present.
 Five days later, the city of Berkeley brought its own charges of "lewd or dissolute conduct" against the play.
 It became a theatrical cause célèbre, until finally, after months of legal deliberation, Judge Joseph Karesh of the San Francisco Superior Court ruled that while the play did contain material of a troublesome nature, it was not appropriate to prosecute such work under the law.
 All the charges were dropped and the subsequent appeal lost.

 Unable to perform in the San Francisco area, the play moved to Los Angeles, where the play's attempt at a run was disrupted by the arrest of both Dixon and Bright at curtain down of fourteen consecutive performances.
 McClure recalled, "The actor and the actress actually got two standing ovations, one at the end of the play and the second when the police hauled them out of the door and into the waiting wagon and took them off to book them."

 The Beard eventually transferred to New York where at the 1967–1968 Obie Theatre Awards, it won Best Director and Best Actress.
 It has since played successfully all over the world and is a favorite with American university drama groups.
 The play has enjoyed particular success in London, having been produced there twice.
 In 1968, actor Rip Torn directed a notable production at The Royal Court Theatre and it has most recently been revived at a smaller venue, the Old Red Lion Theatre in 2006 under the direction of Nic Saunders with new music by Terry Riley.
 The play is out of print in both the US and UK.
 Saunders collaborated with McClure a second time in 2008 on the award-winning short film Curses and Sermons, which marked the first time McClure had authorized a filmed adaptation of one of his poems.

 California College of Arts and Crafts

-McClure was a popular, celebrated professor of poetry at the California College of Arts and Crafts (now the California College of the Arts), in Oakland, California, for many years.
+McClure was a celebrated professor of poetry at the California College of Arts and Crafts (now the California College of the Arts), in Oakland, California, for many years.